ahmetsenturk/masters-thesis/content/system_design.typ

 #text(weight: "bold")[Maintenance.]
 The key maintenance criteria are the reusability (QA 3), documentation (QA 4), and extensibility (QA 9) of the system.
 First and foremost, the proposed system should use existing components and services from Artemis and Athena to avoid making the current system more complex and harder to maintain.
 The development should use the same conventions as the current development and extend the system's capabilities.
 We will design the features to allow for easy extension and modification of the existing codebase.
 Finally, the proposed system should be documented in detail to allow future developers who work on Artemis and Athena to understand the system and how to extend and/or maintain it.
 \
 \
 #text(weight: "bold")[End-user.]
 The key end-user criteria are the feedback interface (QA 1) and the preference interface (QA 2), which would guide the proposed system implementation regarding design and usability.
 The feedback interface should indicate what the student did well and what they could improve, adhering to Artemis design conventions.
 The preference interface should be easy to understand and complete.
 It should be intuitive to use and should not take more than 1 minute for students to configure.
 Interface should adhere to Artemis design conventions.
-Additionally, the system considers data protection and GDPR compliance using Azure services in the European Union.
-They comply with the GDPR by not utilising personal data to train their models (C 4).
+Additionally, the system considers data protection and GDPR compliance using Azure services in the European Union (C 4).
 \
 \
 #text(weight: "bold")[Prioritization and Trade-offs.]
 When prioritizing the design goals, we consider the conflicting goals and trade-offs.
 End-user criteria are the top priorities since these represent the first contact point for the user with the platform.
 Following the end-user criteria, the dependability criteria prioritization is necessary, since the system should be reliable and available before it is personalized.
 Cost, performance, and maintenance closely follow dependability.